vnetby/inlain/wp-content/plugins/cyr2lat/readme.txt

 * Join in on our [Telegram Channel](https://t.me/cyr2lat)

 == Changelog ==

+= 4.5.0 (18.05.2020) =
+* Added Greek and Armenian languages
+* Added background conversion of attachments and thumbnails
+* Fixed background conversion of existing slugs

+= 4.4.0 (18.04.2020) =
+* Full flexibility to edit transliteration table: now it is possible to add/remove transliteration pairs on the settings page
+* Ability to edit not only values in the transliteration table, but also keys
+* Saving active table via ajax
+* Watching changes in active table
+* Auto-saving of changed table
+* Info about the current locale on settings page
+* Making table with current locale active at setting page load
+* Chinese language added
+* Fixed: slug not updated at woocommerce product duplication

+= 4.3.5 (28.03.2020) =
+* Tested up to WordPress 5.4
+* Fixed bug with disappearing of WooCommerce attributes

 = 4.3.4 (22.02.2020) =
 * Fixed non-conversion of slugs with WPML